-Our primary business objective is to utilize our proprietary MicroNet technology and products to become the industry standard for the treatment of carotid disease and prevention of stroke and to provide a superior solution to the common acute problems caused by current stenting procedures, such as restenosis, embolic showers and late thrombosis.
-We are pursuing the following business strategies to achieve this objective.
+Our primary business objective is to utilize our proprietary MicroNet technology and products to become the industry standard for the treatment of carotid disease and prevention of stroke and to provide a superior solution to the common acute problems caused by current stenting procedures, such as restenosis, embolization and thrombosis.
+We are pursuing the following business strategies to achieve these objectives.

-• Widen the adoption of CGuard.
+- Grow our presence in existing and new markets for CGuard EPS.
+We are focused on growing our presence in the U.S. market through a direct sales organization, pending FDA approval of CGuard Prime and to this end have been building the infrastructure for U.S. commercial operations.
+In addition, we have launched CGuard EPS in most European and Latin American countries through a comprehensive distributor sales organizations network.
+We are continuing to focus on larger growing markets through this network by supporting our distributors with robust marketing and clinical education programs.
+We are pursuing additional product registrations and distribution contracts with local distributors in other countries in Europe, Asia and Latin America.
+In February 2021, we executed a distribution agreement with Chinese partners for the purpose of expanding our presence in China.
+Currently, we are seeking strategic partners for a potential launch of CGuard EPS in Asian countries. - Widen the adoption of CGuard.
 We are seeking to expand the population of CGuard patients in those countries in which CGuard is commercially available.
 In particular, our focus is on establishing CGuard as a viable alternative (in appropriate cases) to carotid endarterectomy and the use of conventional carotid stents within the applicable medical communities.
 We intend to accomplish this goal by continuing to publish and present our clinical data, supporting investigator-initiated clinical registries and exploring the addition of additional devices to our portfolio, including the SwithchGuard NPS for use in TCAR cases.
 We have partnered and will continue to seek out partnerships with organizations focused on the treatment of stroke.
 We will also continue to engage advisory boards and to develop a network of key opinion leaders to assist us in our efforts to widen the adoption of CGuard.
-We aim to be the only company focusing on both the surgeons and interventionalists who perform both CAS and TCAR procedures.